NLP-Challenges/llm-qa-path/README.md

    ```bash
    dvc pull
    ```
    This command will download the data and models from the data remote repository to your local machine.
+Make sure you have permission to access the Google Drive folder.
+To request acccess, contact <tobias.buess@students.fhnw.ch> with your E-Mail.

 ### Configuring Environment Variables